rixitgithub/kodex/README.md

-# Kodex Backend Project
+# KoinX Backend Project

 ## Overview

-The **Kodex Backend** is a Node.js-based API designed to provide real-time cryptocurrency stats, calculate the standard deviation of cryptocurrency prices, and schedule regular data fetching.
+The **KoinX Backend** is a Node.js-based API designed to provide real-time cryptocurrency stats, calculate the standard deviation of cryptocurrency prices, and schedule regular data fetching.
 The backend is built using **Express.js**, **MongoDB**, and **Axios** to fetch data from external sources.
 The backend is deployed on **Render** for easy access.

 ---